 Clinical and Experimental articles should include a structured abstract (without references) of fewer than 250 words.
 Divide the abstract into sections: Background, Objective, Methods, Results, and Conclusion that state the importance and potential implications of the observations.
 Review articles should have an unstructured abstract.
 All other article types should not include an abstract.

-Authors of Clinical and Experimental research articles are encouraged to submit a graphical abstract, as it draws more attention to the online article.
+Authors are encouraged to submit a graphical abstract, as it draws more attention to the online article.
 Graphical abstracts are optional and should not be identical to any figures from the article or supplemental data.
 The graphical abstract should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership.
 Graphical abstracts should be submitted as a separate file in the online submission system.
 Image size: Please provide an image with a minimum of 531 × 1328 pixels (h × w) or proportionally more.
 The image should be readable at a size of 5 × 13 cm using a regular screen resolution of 96 dpi.
 Preferred file types: TIFF, EPS, PDF or MS Office files.
 See https://www.elsevier.com/graphicalabstracts for examples.

 Authors can make use of Elsevier's Illustration and Enhancement service to ensure the best presentation of their images and in accordance with all technical requirements: Illustration Service.

 Immediately after the abstract, provide 5-10 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

 Avoid ALL abbreviations other than standard units of measurement and common abbreviations, such as RV, LV, etc. Such abbreviations that are unavoidable should be spelled out at first mention in both the abstract and the text.
 Ensure consistency of abbreviations throughout the article.